rgehrsitz/rex/README.md

 ### Fact and Value Data Types

-Facts are strings.
-Values can be strings surrounded by quotation marks (e.g. "fact_a"), bools (e.g. true or false), or numbers with or without decimal points (e.g. 30.01, 30, -12.123).
+Fact names are strings.
+Values can be strings surrounded by quotation marks (e.g. "fact_a"), booleans, or finite JSON numbers.
+V5 declarations bind each name to one of those scalar types and may explicitly permit null.

 ### Priority Ties